-On January 22, 2008, AMP initiated a tax-exempt commercial paper program (the "Initial CP Program"), with an authorized par amount of \$350 million, secured by a letter of credit issued under its Line of Credit.
+On January 22, 2008, AMP initiated a tax-exempt CP program (the "Initial CP Program"), with an authorized par amount of \$350 million, secured by a letter of credit issued under its Line of Credit.
 On February 12, 2009, AMP's Board of Trustees resolved to increase the authorized par amount of the Initial CP Program to \$400 million.

-On September 24, 2009, AMP initiated a second tax-exempt commercial paper ("CP") program (the "Current CP Program"), with an authorized par amount of \$450 million, secured by a letter of credit issued under its Line of Credit.
+On September 24, 2009, AMP replaced its Initial CP Program with its second tax-exempt CP program (the "Current CP Program"), with an authorized par amount of \$450 million, secured by a letter of credit issued under its Line of Credit.
+There is currently no CP outstanding under the Current CP Program.